lucascolley/lucascolley.github.io/lucascolley/content/about.md

 ## Oxford

 I am studying Computer Science & Philosophy at Christ Church, University of Oxford.
-I am also the Undergraduate Vice-President at Christ Church.
+I was the Undergraduate Vice-President at Christ Church in 2024/25.

 I have studied the following Computer Science courses: